Computing Extremely Accurate Quantiles Using t-Digests

 - merging 2 t-digests is still possible but might end up with weakly ordered clusters, whose error bounds are hard to prove

-- but in practice merging doesn't result in significant loss of accuracy, especially if we do stratified merging where we use higher value of $$\delta$$ while computing the clusters and lower value while merging 2 t-digests
+- but in practice merging doesn't result in significant loss of accuracy, especially if we do stratified merging where we use higher value of while computing the clusters and lower value while merging 2 t-digests

 - merging new-data with an existing t-digest